CogStack/MedCAT/README.md

 ## Models
 A basic trained model is made public for the vocabulary and CDB.
 It is trained for the ~ 35K concepts available in `MedMentions`.
-It is quite limited so the performance might not be the best.

 Vocabulary [Download](https://s3-eu-west-1.amazonaws.com/zkcl/vocab.dat) - Built from MedMentions